Rep. Robyn Vining: Statement on Joint Committee on Finance Removal of Important Provisions from State Budget

 “I will continue to advocate for these key provisions and I encourage Wisconsinites to continue their advocacy as well.
 As it says on the ceiling of the Governor’s conference room, ‘the will of the people is the law of the land’.
 It’s time the majority party builds a budget that reflects the values and the will of the people.”

 Rep. Vining represents the 14th Assembly District, which includes parts of Brookfield, Wauwatosa, and Milwaukee.
-For more information, visit Rep. Vining’s website here
+For more information, visit Rep. Vining’s website here.

 NOTE: This press release was submitted to Urban Milwaukee and was not written by an Urban Milwaukee writer.
-It has not been verified for its accuracy or completeness.
+While it is believed to be reliable, Urban Milwaukee does not guarantee its accuracy or completeness.